 What is Close Reading?

 When a student engages in a close read they are doing the opposite of skimming.
-Close reading entails really delving into the document, usually reading it several times in order to gain deeper understanding each time.
+Close reading entails really delving into the document, usually reading it several times in order to gain a deeper understanding each time.
 Oftentimes each reading will have students looking for a different aspect of the content, from a casual summary to identifying the voice and point of view of the author.

 1. Choice Boards

 This is the newest title given to a method of instruction that allows students various options to reflect their understanding of a topic.
 Back in the day it was called a menu.